-Following a diagnosis of mesothelioma, asbestosis or lung cancer, victims may begin to trace the source of asbestos exposure and hire an experienced Cincinnati mesothelioma attorney to recover potential compensation.
+Following a diagnosis of mesothelioma, asbestosis or lung cancer, victims may begin to trace the source of asbestos exposure and hire an experienced mesothelioma attorney to recover potential compensation.
 The majority of mesothelioma settlements are reached without ever having to enter a courtroom.

 Settlement amounts may depend on the following:

 Trust funds have been established to pay victims of negligent asbestos exposure at the workplace.
 Trust funds are now created by companies that have gone bankrupt, but are still liable for illness and damages.

 Mesothelioma victims may be eligible to file a claim against one or more asbestos trust funds and seek Ohio mesothelioma settlements.
 There are about 60 asbestos trust funds with over $30 billion available for payouts.
 Some of the larger asbestos trust funds include: